hybridgroup/gopherconeu-2024/robot/mip/README.md

 ### step2

 Now lets play with the LEDs, and put all of our actions into a single function.
+Look at the `performActions()` function in `actions.go`.

 ```
 go run ./step2/ [MAC address or Bluetooth ID]